-- (1) Expansions.
-Expansions of non-conforming uses are prohibited, except that non-conforming residential uses may, after obtaining a permit from the Planning Board, be expanded within existing residential structures or within expansions of such structures as allowed in Section 12(C)(1)(a) above. - (2) Resumption Prohibited.
+Expansions of non-conforming uses are prohibited, except that non-conforming residential uses may, after obtaining a permit from the Planning Board, be expanded within existing residential structures or within expansions of such structures as allowed in Section I.R.3.a)(1).

+b) Resumption Prohibited

 A lot, building or structure in or on which a nonconforming use is discontinued for a period exceeding one year, or which is superseded by a conforming use, may not again be devoted to a nonconforming use except that the Planning Board may, for good cause shown by the applicant, grant up to a one-year extension to that time period.
+This provision shall not apply to the resumption of a use of a residential structure provided that the structure has been used or maintained for residential purposes during the preceding five (5) year period.

+c) Change of Use

-This provision shall not apply to the resumption of a use of a residential structure provided that the structure has been used or maintained for residential purposes during the preceding five (5) year period. - (3) Change of Use.
-An existing non-conforming use may be changed to another non-conforming use provided that the proposed use has no greater adverse impact on the subject and adjacent properties and resources, including water dependent uses in the CFMA district, than the former use, as determined by the Planning Board.
-The determination of no greater adverse impact shall be made according to criteria listed in Section 12(C)(4) above.
+An existing non-conforming use may be changed to another non-conforming use provided that the proposed use has no greater adverse impact on the subject and adjacent properties and resources, including water dependent uses in a MA district, than the former use, as determined by the Planning Board.
+The determination of no greater adverse impact shall be made according to criteria listed in Section I.R.3.d): Change of Use of a Non-conforming Structure.

+5. Non-conforming Lots

-E. Non-conforming Lots
+a) Non-conforming Lots

-- (1) Non-conforming Lots: A non-conforming lot of record as of the effective date of this Chapter or amendment thereto may be built upon, without the need for a variance, provided that such lot is in separate ownership and not contiguous with any other lot in the same ownership, and that all provisions of this Chapter except lot area, lot width and shore frontage can be met.
-Variances relating to setback or other requirements not involving lot area, lot width or shore frontage shall be obtained by action of the Board of Appeals. - (2) Contiguous Built Lots: If two or more contiguous lots or parcels are in a single or joint ownership of record at the time of adoption of this Chapter, if all or part of the lots do not meet the dimensional requirements of this Chapter, and if a principal use or structure exists on each lot, the non-conforming lots may be conveyed separately or together, provided that the State Minimum Lot Size Law (12 M.R.S.A. sections 4807-A through 4807-D) and the State of Maine Subsurface Wastewater Disposal Rules are complied with. - If two or more principal uses or structures existed on a single lot of record on April 2, 1994, and recorded in the registry of deeds, each may be sold on a separate lot provided that the above referenced law and rules are complied with.
-When such lots are divided each lot thus created must be as conforming as possible to the dimensional requirements of this Chapter. - (3) Contiguous Lots Vacant or Partially Built: If two or more contiguous lots or parcels are in single or joint ownership of record at the time of or since adoption or amendment of this Chapter, if any of these lots do not individually meet the dimensional requirements of this Chapter or subsequent amendments, and if one or more of the lots are vacant or contain no principal structure the lots shall be combined to the extent necessary to meet the dimensional requirements.
+A non-conforming lot of record as of the effective date of this Ordinance or amendment thereto may be built upon, without the need for a variance, provided that such lot is in separate ownership and not contiguous with any other lot in the same ownership, and that all provisions of this Ordinance except lot area, lot width and shore frontage can be met.
+Variances relating to setback or other requirements not involving lot area, lot width or shore frontage shall be obtained by action of the Board of Appeals.

+b) Contiguous Built Lots

+If two or more contiguous lots or parcels are in a single or joint ownership of record at the time of adoption of this Ordinance, if all or part of the lots do not meet the dimensional requirements of this Ordinance, and if a principal use or structure exists on each lot, the nonconforming lots may be conveyed separately or together, provided that the State Minimum Lot Size Law (12 M.R.S.A. sections 4807-A through 4807-D) and the State of Maine Subsurface Wastewater Disposal Rules are complied with.

+If two or more principal uses or structures existed on a single lot of record on April 2, 1994, and recorded in the registry of deeds, each may be sold on a separate lot provided that the above referenced law and rules are complied with.
+When such lots are divided each lot thus created must be as conforming as possible to the dimensional requirements of this Ordinance.

+Contiguous Lots - Vacant or Partially Built

+If two or more contiguous lots or parcels are in single or joint ownership of record at the time of or since adoption or amendment of this Ordinance, if any of these lots do not individually meet the dimensional requirements of this Ordinance or subsequent amendments, and if one or more of the lots are vacant or contain no principal structure the lots shall be combined to the extent necessary to meet the dimensional requirements.

+Deleted: the CF